Let me tell you, little Ginkgo, about how your father’s people bury their dead.

 She notices my shivering and inches closer to me.
 She asks if I have made the Beaver Valley people my people, the way she has made the Nares Strait people hers.

 I tell her Beaver Valley never felt like my home, and now the Nares Strait doesn’t, either.
 And I say that, even if Beaver Valley did feel like home, I couldn’t go back there.
 The poison there kills, especially men and children.
 The Strait itself didn’t kill the child my mother lost.
-Beaver Valley killed you.
+But Beaver Valley killed you.
 If I can’t make my home here again, I tell her, I will have no home.

 She frowns, and nods, and says that much of her discomfort with the Nares came from her grief.
 The wrongness she felt didn’t come from the place or the family, but from her loss.
 No place could feel like home under those conditions.
 But after spending more time in the Nares, and healing from her grief, it did begin to feel like home.
 She came to belong to the family, came to see their traditions as her traditions.
 So much so that after she and Granite broke up, she stayed — even if it made things awkward and split the family in two.
-She doesn’t say that.
+She doesn’t say that last part.
 Neither of us do.
-The knowledge of it sits between us, heavy and silent, like a bag of bones.
+The knowledge of it sits between us, heavy and silent like a bag of bones.

 My mother asks if I shouldn’t wait until the worst of the grieving has passed and see how the Nares looks then?
 If I shouldn’t try to make the Nares my home again?

 I sigh, tilting my head back, watching the sky peek in through the smokehole in the ceiling.
 I tell her that she muscled her way into a family dominated by the legendary Granite the World Serpent.
 You have to do that to hold your own in this family, and I just don’t have it in me.
 I can’t become like him, and I don’t want to.
 And I don’t want my children to have any part in what this family has become.
 At the same time, I don’t have it in me to change it, and I have no place else to go.